 Texas Landlord Rights and Responsibilities

-According to Texas law, landlords have the right to:
+According to Texas law, Texas landlords have the right to:

-• Collect rent on the agreed-upon basis and charge fees for any late rent payments.
+• Collect rent on the agreed-upon monthly date and charge late fees for late rent payment.

 • Deduct the costs of repairs beyond normal wear and tear from the tenant's security deposit.

-• Be given a minimum of 1 month's written notice of when the tenant will move out.
+• Be given a minimum of one month's written notice before the tenant vacates the premises.

 • Terminating the lease or rental agreement early if the tenant breaks the lease agreement or evicting the tenant when legally applicable.